The Tale of Nokdu: Reception

-The series had a strong opening week for KBS2 22:00 Monday/Tuesday timeslot with ratings ranging from 6-8% that was last achieved by Sweet Stranger and Me back in 2016.
+The series had a strong opening week for KBS2's Monday-Tuesday 22:00 time slot with ratings ranging from 6-8% that was last achieved by Sweet Stranger and Me back in 2016.
 It was announced on October 2 that due to "The Tale of Nokdu effect", Wavve has increased 4.5 times in paid subscribers daily and peak-time traffic rose more than 30% due to service reorganization, wave marketing and monopoly contents after launching a month before the drama aired.
 In addition, the drama reached 8.8% of the total viewing time of domestic dramas provided by Wavve considering it provides both latest and old series.

 Jang Dong-yoon saddled to a difficult task in transforming himself into a woman by growing out his hair and going on a severe diet to be able to pass as a woman in hanbok received praises from the viewers.
 He and Kim So-hyun were donned the nickname "Manhwa tearing" chemistry by the viewers for capturing everything from laughter to excitement and adding their own colors to the original characters.

 According to the Content Power Index, The Tale of Nokdu was ranked second in both drama and non-drama and first in the drama category.
 In addition, according to the Good Data Corporation survey, the series was ranked third place in online video consumption of currently airing and upcoming dramas, and Jang Dong-yoon and Kim So-hyun were ranked third and fifth respectively in the list of top 10 most talked about actors and actresses in South Korea.
 As of 4th Week of November, the drama ended topped on the list of top 10 most talked about dramas.SeoulBeats gave the drama a positive review, saying: "...cannot be defined by a single genre.
 The ability of the drama to experiment with various genres at once is due in large part to the complex character motives, desires, and relationships that drive the plot."
 Although mild, The Tale of Nokdu indirectly demonstrates the great abilities of women from special bodyguards, female assassins to a community of widows.
 Moon Soo-yeon of The Fact praised Jang dong-yoon, Kim So-hyun and Kang Tae-oh's acting performance to the ever-changing atmosphere in a work where the elements of comic, melo, action, and traditional historical drama were properly harmonized.
 Sarah Kim, SVP of content and partnerships at Rakuten Viki stated that "It was good to have a cross-dressing drama, which has not been produced since Coffee Prince."The Tale of Nokdu ranked 15th on 2019 Wavve Chart.
 According to a survey conducted by SBS, the series ranked 5th among the Korean dramas in 2019.